Can Cats Eat Peanuts?

 The peanut is a healthy snack food for humans.
 But the cat may not benefit from all the nutrients in the peanut.
-Cats are carnivores so their system is not built to break down plant matter, so it is questionable whether the peanut’s high protein will actually benefit your cat.
-Additionally, the high fat content, though it is a good fat, is still high in calories.
-If your cat is overweight, large amount of peanuts are not advisable.
+Cats are carnivores so their system is not built to break down plant matter, so it is questionable whether the peanut's high protein will actually benefit your cat.
+Additionally, the high-fat content, though it is good fat, is still high in calories.
+If your cat is overweight, a large number of peanuts are not advisable.

 While peanuts non-toxic and non-poisonous, how the peanuts are eaten may change that.
 Some packaged peanuts may contain ingredients that are harmful to Fluffy.
 You and I love our cats, so we want to make sure that even foods that seem harmless, are completely safe.

 Many peanuts are coated with different seasonings.
-Both onion and garlic powders can effect the red blood cells which can lead to anemia.
+Both onion and garlic powders can affect the red blood cells which can lead to anemia.

 When giving Fluffy a peanut, dicing or chopping into small pieces will be more appealing.
 Giving her a whole peanut probably will make a better toy than a snack.

-According to Catster Magazine’s website, https://www.catster.com/lifestyle/can-cats-eat-peanut-butter-peanuts-cat-health-tips-allergies, there is a possibility cats can be allergic to peanuts.
+According to Catster Magazine's website, https://www.catster.com/lifestyle/can-cats-eat-peanut-butter-peanuts-cat-health-tips-allergies, there are a possibility cats can be allergic to peanuts.
 If you see that your cat is vomiting or has diarrhea, there is a good chance she is allergic to peanuts.
-Additional symptoms of an allergic reaction can include increased scratching, sneezing and swelling of the paws.
+Additional symptoms of an allergic reaction can include increased scratching, sneezing, and swelling of the paws.